This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 The trail bent around a corner and I couldn’t see far.
 It didn’t feel like bear territory and there was certainly no scat anywhere.
 I didn’t hear anything despite my strains to listen closely.
 Something was wrong, but I didn’t know what.

 Silently, we both stepped backward.
 I’m not normally very sneaky on the trail, but at this moment, I was.
-Three steps backward and my position changed just enough to see him: a 1500-pound bull bison standing just around the bend in the center of the trail.
+Three steps backward, my position changed just enough to see him: a 1500-pound bull bison standing just around the bend in the center of the trail.

 Up the ridgeline, to my right, was a family of three hiking down the trail.
 Putting the puzzle pieces together, my best guess is they were heading down while the bison was heading up.
 Like most animals, he wasn’t looking for trouble, so he turned around when he saw them blocking his way.
 Except he hadn’t counted on another party — us — coming from the other direction.